damongolding/immich-kiosk/README.md

 > Kiosk attempts to determine the orientation of each image.
 However, if an image lacks EXIF data,
 > it may be displayed in an incorrect orientation (e.g., a portrait image shown in landscape format).

-When a portrait image is fetched, Kiosk automatically retrieves a second portrait image and displays them side by side vertically.
+When a portrait image is fetched, Kiosk automatically retrieves a second portrait image/* and displays them side by side vertically.
 Landscape and square images are displayed individually.

+/* If Kiosk is unable to retrieve a second unique image, the first image will be displayed individually.

 ![Kiosk layout splitview](/assets/layout-splitview.jpg)